 Each year, millions of Australians contribute their time, energy and expertise to volunteering.
 Without their contributions, much of the work that charities do would not be possible.

 Engaging volunteers who share a commitment to your charity’s purpose and have the right skills is a great way to maximise your charity’s impact.

 To support their contribution, these are some things to keep in mind when engaging volunteers.

-- Before you start recruiting, think about the role your volunteers will play – it is useful to have a written description of the activities and responsibilities associated with it.
+Before you start recruiting, think about the role your volunteers will play – it is useful to have a written description of the activities and responsibilities associated with it.
 This will help clarify the role to any potential volunteers (as well as for your charity).

 Recruiting a large number of volunteers for a brief period of time (such as for a public event) is likely to require a different strategy to recruiting a smaller number of permanent volunteers.

 In some cases police checks may be a good idea.
-Working with children or vulnerable persons checks are required by law if volunteers are working with people such as children, people living with a disability or older people.
+Working With Children or vulnerable people checks are required by law if volunteers are working with people such as children, people living with a disability or older people.

-- Support new volunteers with a good induction… maybe give them a ‘buddy’ or mentor who knows how the charity works.
-Consider welcoming them with a letter that also sets out their role, rights and responsibilities.
+Consider giving new volunteers a ‘buddy’ or mentor who knows how the charity works, and consider welcoming them with a letter that also sets out their role, rights and responsibilities.

-- Your volunteers are a precious resource.
+Your volunteers are a precious resource.
 Although volunteers are not covered by workers compensation, you are required to ensure all volunteers have a safe work environment so consider volunteer protection insurance.